Best time to switch energy supplier

 If you can’t find an energy bill, you can call your energy provider and they will be able to give you your end date over the phone.

-Energy companies tend to put their prices up in the winter, and often introduce deals in spring and summer.
+Whether you're looking at business or home electricity tariffs, suppliers tend to put their prices up in the winter, and often introduce deals in spring and summer.

 This means it is often best to commit to a fixed-term contract before autumn.
 That will guarantee you cheaper prices in the winter when many businesses use more energy for heating and lighting.